Silverman-Lab/mutt/README.md

 Additionally, there are many callable helper functions:

-## Helper functions for MicrobialScaleRepository package:
+## Helper functions for totallia package:
 - `convert_repo_to_pkl()` converts and saves the returned parsed repo object to a .pkl file
 - `annotate_studies()` modular function that appends data as a list returned from external script to the repo object such as scraped data from PMID/Pubmed